nafSadh/notes/intvw.md

 > This is a list of books I read and books I'd like to read.

 #### Algorithms and data structures
-- **Sedgewick** -- I read his [*Algorithms in C++*](http://a.co/d/9cUnqJI) during my freshman and sophomore years and I loved how he handled some very intricate topics.
-Later on I also looked at the more updated *[Algorithms 4e](http://a.co/d/0LDYqsh)* in conjunction with his coursera courses [1](https://www.coursera.org/learn/algorithms-part1), [2](https://www.coursera.org/learn/algorithms-part2).
+- **Sedgewick** -- I read his [Algorithms in C++](http://a.co/d/9cUnqJI) during my freshman and sophomore years and I loved how he handled some very intricate topics.
+Later on I also looked at the more updated [Algorithms 4e ](http://a.co/d/0LDYqsh) in conjunction with his Coursera courses [1](https://www.coursera.org/learn/algorithms-part1), [2](https://www.coursera.org/learn/algorithms-part2).

 - **CLRS** -- [Introduction to Algorithms (3e)](http://a.co/d/aVnF8Eu) by Cormen, Leiserson, Rivest & Stein -- this is
 undoubtedly the most cited algorithm text book.
 However this is by no means an intro book.
 A lot of the materials covered here are intended for formal undergrad and grad level algorithm courses.
 If you can, this is one of the best book to read.
 I specially liked graph related topics here during my sophomore/junior year algorithm class.
 However, I think this is less accessible for many readers, and many readers won't admit it.

 #### Algorithm Refreshers
 - **Algorithms Unlocked**/[AU](http://a.co/d/egtBmR0) by Cormen (the C in CLRS) is a nice refresher.
-This is much thinner than CLRS and is written more as a [tradebook ](https://www.quora.com/Whats-the-difference-between-algorithm-books-CLRS-and-the-Algorithms-Unlocked/answers/7930807) than a text reference.
+This is much thinner than CLRS and is written more as a [tradebook ](https://www.quora.com/Whats-the-difference-between-algorithm-books-CLRS-and-the-Algorithms-Unlocked/answers/7930807) than as a text reference.

+#### Interview Prep Books
+- Virtually everyone is familiar with [**Cracking the Coding Interview**](http://a.co/d/73OhN0n) by Gayle Laakmann McDowell and probably you would be benefited from it too.